 My Vote for the Best Mash Tun

 I have a had many good experiences with the Learn To Brew Mash Tun.
 Regulating within a healthy temperature range is very easy, and I have only had to use striking water on rare occasions.

-Picking just one to be the best mash tun, I would say that this is a great option for the first time DIY brewer looking for something more than homemade mash tun.
+Picking just one to be the best homebrew mash tun, I would say that this is an excellent option for the first time DIY brewer looking for something more than homemade.